With a more delicate and sweeter flavor than onions.

 kosher salt and freshly ground pepper

 Cook pasta in large pot of boiling salted water.

 According to package instructions, until al dente, then drain.

 Meanwhile, in a large, deep skillet, heat the olive oil.

 Add the leek and turkey and cook over moderate heat until softened.

-Add the creamer and simmer until slightly thickened, about 5 minutes.
+Add the creamer and simmer until slightly thickened.

 Add the cooked pasta to the skillet and toss until coated with the leek sauce.

 Remove from heat, add the chopped basil and toss.